TylerCode/cycles/README.md

 5. Push to the branch (`git push origin feature/YourFeature`).
 6. Open a Pull Request.

 ## License
 MIT

 ## Acknowledgments
-- Fyne team for the wonderful UI toolkit.
+- Fyne team for an incredible cross-platform ui kit.
 - The `gopsutil` library for system information access.